Optimization-at-Lethbridge/pandapower/README.md

 <html>

-We welcome contributions to pandapower of any kind - if you want to contribute, please check out the <a href="https://github.com/e2nIEE/pandapower/blob/develop/CONTRIBUTING.rst">pandapower contribution guidelines</a>.
+We welcome contributions to pandapower of any kind.
+If you want to contribute, please check out the <a href="https://github.com/e2nIEE/pandapower/blob/develop/CONTRIBUTING.rst">pandapower contribution guidelines</a>.

 </html>